bobjacobsen/csc-exercises/CSC/TestIntroCpp/index.md

 (It also makes sure your system is set up for later exercises)

+First, do some setup:

+<CODE><PRE>
+    cd exercise2
+    source setup.sh
+</PRE></CODE>

-To start, look at the ExampleTestCase.cpp file.
+Then look at the ExampleTestCase.cpp file.
 You'll see a series of tests that are structured like:

 ```
 void ExampleTestCase::example()